nina-z-zhang/GA4-Traffic-Source-Dashboard-/README.md

 ---

-## Project Objective
+## Project Objective & Motivation

-The Google Merch Shop is growing fast — sessions are up 43% and total users up 62% compared to the prior period.
-But here's the problem: engagement rate has dropped 39.9% and average engagement time has fallen too.
-That gap between traffic growth and engagement quality is the core business tension this project investigates.
+The Google Merch Shop is growing fast: sessions increased by 43% and total users increased by 62% compared to the previous year.
+There's one clear problem: engagement rate has dropped 39.9% and average engagement time has fallen too.
+In this project I analyze exactly this gap between traffic growth and engagement quality.

-**The question isn't just "where is the traffic coming from?" — it's "which channels are actually worth it?"**
+**The question I answer is not only "where is the traffic coming from?" but also "which channels are actually worth it?"**

-This dashboard is built for a marketing or growth team that needs to quickly understand channel quality, identify where to invest or cut spend, and monitor whether conversion trends are healthy — all without running a new query every time.

 ---

 ## Business Questions (KPIs)

-1. **Which channels drive the most traffic — and which drive the most engaged, converting users?** (Volume vs. quality tradeoff)
+1. **Which channels drive the most traffic & which drive the most engaged users?** (Volume vs. quality)
 2. **What is the revenue contribution of each channel, and which paid channels deliver the best ROI?** (Paid Search vs. organic benchmarks)
 3. **Is new user acquisition growing faster than retained user engagement?** (Acquisition health over time)
 4. **Which landing pages are the strongest entry points into the purchase funnel?** (Page-level conversion efficiency)